pilosophos/pilosophos.github.io/src/writing/nes-more-than-game-consoles.md

 plus the included Famicom keyboard that connected to the [expansion port](https://www.nintendoworldreport.com/feature/27664/nintendos-expansion-ports) in front of the console.

-Family BASIC came with a few programs: *Calculation Board*, a calculator, *Music Board*, a music sequencer, and *Message Board*, for writing notes.
+Out of the box, it came included with a few programs: *Calculation Board*, a calculator, *Music Board*, a music sequencer, and *Message Board*, for writing notes.
 A nearly identical version of Family BASIC, called Playbox BASIC, released for the [Sharp C1](https://www.nesdev.org/wiki/Sharp_C1) TV-plus-Famicom combo system comes with *Biorhythm Board* instead of Message Board.

 <figure class="flex flex-col justify-center items-center gap-3 xl:flex-row xl:w-280">
   <img src="/images/nes-article/biorhythm-board.png" alt="Manual page for Sample Program 8" width="500" class="me-3">
   <figcaption class="font-display">
-      <p><a href="https://en.wikipedia.org/wiki/Biorhythm_(pseudoscience)">Biorhythm</a> Board tries to pseudoscientifically predict fluctuations in your physiological, emotional, and intellectual state.</p>
+      <p>Biorhythm Board tried to predict fluctuations in your physiological, emotional, and intellectual state using psuedoscientific <a href="https://en.wikipedia.org/wiki/Biorhythm_(pseudoscience)">biorhythms</a>.
+Other than this replacing Message Board, Playbox BASIC was otherwise identical to Family BASIC.</p>
       <p><cite class="text-sm">Source: <a href="https://web.archive.org/web/20190915234033/http://www.sara.to/sigure/game/g12/index.html">Playbox BASIC vs. Famicom BASIC comparison page</a> (in Japanese)</cite></p>
   </figcaption>
 </figure>